 - SENDCos' Surface Pros

-- •SEND Department Surface Go
+- SEND Department Surface Go

-- Speedskins® for touch typing

-- · Visual and auditory processing materials
+- Visual and auditory processing materials

 - Move 'n' Sit cushions

 - Kick Bands

-- •Fidget toys
+- Fidget toys

 - Large OT ball

 - A variety of OT resources

-- · OT activity cards
+- OT activity cards

-- · Texts on specific learning difficulties to inform staff and/or parents
+- •Texts on specific learning difficulties to inform staff and/or parents

 - Writing slopes

-- · Pencils grips
+- Pencils grips

 - Spelling activities and games

-- · Phonological awareness games
+- Phonological awareness games

-- · Specialist dyslexia and dyspraxia skills resources
+- Specialist dyslexia and dyspraxia skills resources

-- · A broad range of practical mathematics resources and games
+- A broad range of practical mathematics resources and games

-- A broad range of reading texts
+- · A broad range of reading texts

-- · A range of multi-sensory resources and games
+- A range of multi-sensory resources and games

-Glendower School has an 'In-Service' training provision with the aim of keeping all school staff up to date with current developments in the field of SEND.
+Glendower School has a continuing professional development (CPD) provision with the aim of keeping all school staff up to date with current developments in the field of SEND.
 Training is ongoing and will aim to be reflective of any changing needs.